PHOTO-LETTERING'S 979 BASIC ALPHABETS

-8.5 x 11 softcover book profusely illustrated with 174 pages of b/w photolettering examples.
-An exceptional copy of a document whose mere existence guaranteed use and abuse, and an extraordinary snapshot of the NYC Typography scene immediately after WWII.
+8.5 x 11 softcover book profusely illustrated with 174 pages of black and white photolettering examples.
+An exceptional copy of a document whose mere existence guaranteed use and abuse, and an extraordinary snapshot of the New York Typography scene immediately after WWII.

 From Luc Devroye, McGill University on Extinct 20th Century Foundries: "New York based photocomposition, lettering and digital type business active from 1936-1997, cofounded by Harold Horman and Edward Rondthaler in 1936 . . . .
 One of the earliest and most successful type houses to utilize photo technology in the production of commercial typography and lettering.
 Ed Benguiat: The alphabet styles in this collection, many of which took over 200 hours to complete, were drawn with pen and ink to exacting standards by veteran lettering artists."